 Get services hooked up

 You are responsible for arranging services such as electricity, gas and telephone connected in your own name when you move into the property.
+You are also responsible for settling these accounts when you vacate the property.

-property inspection report and in the tenancy agreement.
+In some regions, you may be responsible for paying water charges, record the water meter reading on the property inspection report and in the tenancy agreement.
 It’s also a good idea to find out when rubbish and recycling is collected and if needed, get your mail redirected by the post office.

 Keep records